Contains Duplicate

 1. Brute-force

-for each element ahead of it in array: <- O(N)
+for each element in array: <- O(N) for each element ahead of it in array: <- O(N) if those two are same: <- O(1) return true

 return false

-Space\( O(1) \) … no extra space
+Space | \( O(1) \) … no extra space |

 2. Sorting